 During the period, the Group has received business rates relief.
-The income from this has been offset against the expense to which it relates
+The income from this has been offset against the expense to which it relates.

-STANDARDS ISSUED BUT NOT YET EFFECTIVE
+STANDARDS ISSUED BUT NOT YET EFFECTIVE:

-The following standards relevant to the Group are in issue but are not yet effective and have not been applied in the financial statements.
+The following standards and interpretations relevant to the Group are in issue but are not yet effective and have not been applied in the financial statements.
 In some cases these standards and guidance have not been endorsed for use in the United Kingdom.

-IFRS 3 (Amendment) Reference to the conceptual framework IAS 16 (Amendment) Property, plant and equipment: proceeds before intended use IAS 37 (Amendment) Cost of fulfilling a contract IAS 1 (Amendment) Classification of liabilities as current or non-current IAS 1 (Amendment) Disclosure of accounting policies IAS 8 (Amendment) Definition of accounting estimates IAS 12 (Amendment) Deferred tax related to assets and liabilities arising from a single transaction IFRS 17 (Amendment) Insurance contracts
+IAS1 (Amendment) Classification of liabilities as current or non-current IAS1 (Amendment) Disclosure of accounting policies IAS 8 (Amendment) Definition of accounting estimates IAS 12 (Amendment) Deferred tax related to assets and liabilities arising from a single transaction IFRS 17 (Amendment) Insurance contracts

-The Group has not yet assessed the impact of these amended Accounting Standards.
+The Group has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.
+Given the nature of the standards/interpretations the Group considers that the impact will not be material.